-Ray tracing is a simple and powerful algorithm for rendering geometries on the image plane.
+Ray tracing is a simple and powerful algorithm for rendering images.
 Within the accuracy of the scene and shading models and with enough computing time, the images produced by a ray tracer can be physically accurate and can appear indistinguishable from real images.
-The ray tracer we do in this class will not be powerful enough to produce physically accurate ones and if you are interested, go on to take CMSC 635, where you will learn more on how to build modern physically accurate images.
+The ray tracer we do in this class will not be powerful enough to produce physically accurate ones and if you are really interested, go on to take CMSC 635, where you will learn more on how to build modern physically accurate images.